Maximal antipodal sets in irreducible compact symmetric spaces: Characterization of antipodal sets

-\begin{remark} By Theorem \ref{T:X-F}, one can classify maximal antipodal sets in for any involution $\theta\in\Aut(\fru_0)$ from the classification of elementary abelian 2-subgroups of $\Aut(\fru_0)$ given in \cite{Yu}.
-This is just a routine work, we omit the details here.
-In Section \ref{S:classification}, we refer back to this several times. \end{remark}
+\begin{remark} With Theorem \ref{T:X-F}, we can deduce the classification of maximal antipodal sets in $\Int(\fru_0)/\Int(\fru_0)^{\theta}$ from the classification of elementary abelian 2-subgroups of $\Aut(\fru_0)$ given in \cite{Yu}.
+It is only a routine work, we omit the details here.
+Note that conjugacy classes of elements of each elementary abelian 2-subgroup of $\Aut(\fru_0)$ are described well in \cite{Yu}. \end{remark}